Hidden Conflicts in Neural Networks and Their Implications for Explainability: Appendices Outline

-This supplementary material is organised as follows.
-In Section \ref{sec:additional-related-work}, we provide a more detailed account of the related gradient-based feature attribution methods.
-In Section \ref{sec:notes-cafe-notions}, we give brief descriptions of some of the key notions introduced in sections 3 and 4 of the main text along with additional notes on these notions.
-In Section \ref{sec:worked-cafe-examples}, we provide worked examples of computing the CAFE scores for the NNs introduced in Figure 1 of the main text, as well as additional visualisations for an example application of the activation rule.
-In Section \ref{sec:cafe-properties-proofs}, we provide details on the properties of CAFE as well as the proofs for Theorem 1 from the main text.
-Section \ref{sec:experiment-details} states the details regarding our experiments, while Section \ref{sec:cafe-attriubtion-examples} shows several examples of CAFE attribution scores.
-Finally, the FAQs in Section \ref{sec:faq} provide answers to several questions that may be relevant to practitioners and researchers who wish to use or extend CAFE in their work.
+This appendix material is organised as follows.
+The FAQs in Appendix \ref{sec:faq} provide answers to several questions that may be relevant to practitioners and researchers who wish to use or extend CAFE in their work.
+In Appendix \ref{sec:additional-related-work}, we provide additional details about the related work.
+Appendix \ref{sec:conflict-properties-proofs} contains the proofs of the introduced properties of feature conflicts.
+In Appendix \ref{apd:cafe-motivating-examples}, we provide some additional examples motivating the design of CAFE.
+The full versions of the score flow definitions are stated in Appendix \ref{apd:score-flow-definitions}.
+A brief glossary of some of the key notions relating to CAFE along with additional notes on these notions is given in Appendix \ref{sec:notes-cafe-notions}.
+Adaptations required to apply CAFE to FT-Transformer models are described in Appendix \ref{apd:adapting-cafe-ft-transformer}.
+In Appendix \ref{sec:cafe-properties-proofs}, we provide details on the properties of CAFE as well as the proofs for Theorems \ref{theo:cafe-conflict-awareness} and \ref{theo:literature} from the main text.
+Appendix \ref{sec:experiment-details} states the details regarding our experiments, while Appendix \ref{sec:cafe-attriubtion-examples} shows several examples of CAFE attribution scores.